React SDK quickstart

 You need to add a Track Event method to your sample app, so you can mock up user events and then see metrics.

-- Delete your old sample code in
+- Delete your old sample code, and paste in the following code.

 import React, { useState } from 'react';

-} from '@optimizely/react-sdk';
+import { createInstance, OptimizelyProvider, useDecision } from '@optimizely/react-sdk';

-const optimizelyClient = createInstance({ sdkKey: '<YOUR_SDK_KEY>'});
+const optimizelyClient = createInstance({ sdkKey: 'YOUR_SDK_KEY' });

 function Pre(props) {

-return <pre style={{ margin: 0 }}>{props.children}</pre>
+return <pre style={{ margin: 0 }}>{props.children}</pre>;

 }